Customer-Initiated Transactions with Credentials on File

 /pts/v2/payments

-After customers store their credentials on file, they can recall these credentials to use with subsequent transactions.
+After customers store their credentials on file, you can retrieve these credentials to use with subsequent transactions.

 Endpoint